louisepaul75/py-erp/docs/dependency_updates.md

 As of February 27, 2025, we've updated several dependencies to ensure compatibility with Python 3.13.2 and to resolve various issues:

+### Major Framework Updates

+- **Django**: Upgraded from 4.2.11 to 5.1.6
+  - This is a major version upgrade that includes new features and backward-incompatible changes
+  - Python 3.10+ is now required (we're using Python 3.13.2)
+  - Updated RemovedInDjango60Warning in pytest settings
+  - Successfully passed all system checks and tests

 ### Core Dependencies

 - **Celery**: Updated from 5.3.6 to 5.4.0